duju211/pin_strava/README.md

 # Visualisation

-Visualize the final data by displaying the geospation information in the data.
+Visualize the final data by displaying the geospatial information in the data.
 Every facet is one activity.
 Keep the rest of the plot as minimal as possible.